gregurco/jobeet-tutorial/days/day-8.md

 To deal with creation of jobs we will need forms, that in Symfony are realized by [Form Component][3].
 The Form component allows you to easily create, process and reuse forms.
+We will crate a class that generally is `Form Builder` class.
+There we will define fields, that form should have, validation rules and many other things.
-Each form is a separate class.
-So, let's create a folder `src/Form` where all forms will be placed and our first form in file `JobType.php`:
+So, let's create a folder `src/Form` where all forms will be placed and to create our first form in file `JobType.php`:

 ```php
 namespace App\Form;